Last updated: 9/25/2023

 Whereas door and window sensors protect the door or window from being forced open, glass break detectors protect against someone physically breaking the glass and climbing into your house.

-If your home has big windows, sliding doors, or doors with decorative panes of glass, these detectors are a great way to make your home defense system more robust.
-Check out our video on installation best practicesto learn more about how they work.
+If your home has big windows, sliding doors, or doors with nearby glass panels around it, these detectors are a great way to make your home defense system more robust.

 Motion sensors are considered interior protection.
-While door, window, and glass break detectors protect against an intruder coming through a perimeter point, a motion sensor does not care how the intruder got in.
+While door, window, and glass break detectors protect against an intruder coming through a perimeter point, a motion sensor detects intruders regardless of how they got in.

 As long as the intruder walks into a room that’s protected by a motion sensor, an alarm is activated.
 It is always recommended to have both perimeter and interior protection when upgrading your property with home defense in mind.

 Motion sensors protect against a wider range of intrusion types.
-Some people avoid getting motions out of concern that their pet will set off a false alarm, but the good news is there are pet immune motions out there that are safe for use with small and medium-sized dogs.
+Some people avoid getting motions out of concern that their pet will set off a false alarm, but the good news is there are pet-immune motion sensors out there that are safe for use with small and medium-sized dogs.